Joe R. Baldonado: Biography

-Baldonado's acts of bravery were briefly described in a 1989 book, "Disaster in Korea: The Chinese Confront MacArthur."
+Baldonado's acts of bravery were briefly described in a 1989 book, Disaster in Korea: The Chinese Confront MacArthur.

 Medal of Honor

-Baldonado distinguished himself on November 25, 1950, while serving as a machine-gunner in the vicinity of Kangdong, Korea.
-Baldonado's platoon was occupying Hill 171 when the enemy attacked, attempting to take their position.
-Baldonado held an exposed position, cutting down wave after wave of enemy troops even as they targeted attacks on his position.
+Baldonado distinguished himself on November 25, 1950, while serving as a machine gunner near Kangdong, Korea.
+Baldonado's platoon was occupying Hill 171 when the enemy attacked.
+Baldonado was forced to emplace his machine gun in an exposed position; he remained there, cutting down wave after wave of enemy troops even as they targeted his position.
 During the final assault by the enemy, a grenade landed near Baldonado's gun, killing him instantly.

-Baldonado was initially awarded the Distinguished Service Cross, the U.S. Army's second-highest award, his award was upgraded to a Medal of Honor.
-The award came through the Defense Authorization Act which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War and the Vietnam War to ensure that no prejudice was shown to those deserving the Medal of Honor.
+Baldonado was initially awarded the Distinguished Service Cross, the U.S. Army's second-highest award.
+In 2014, his award was upgraded to a Medal of Honor through the Defense Authorization Act, which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War and the Vietnam War to ensure that no prejudice had been shown to those deserving the Medal of Honor.